aman7mishra/Aadhaar-Dataset-Analysis/README.md

 - MapReduce
 - Python

-A project under the name of Xcelerator.
-Please find my scorecard in the file 'Scorecard - Aman Mishra.pdf'
+This project was done in collaboration with [xcelerator.ninja](https://xcelerator.ninja/)